tomaszkrym/opereon-website/content/en/docs/model.md

 In our approach to ICT automation, everything is built around a concept of **data model** representing every piece of significant information about the managed infrastructure in the form of a **versioned** **file tree**.
-All of the necessary facts about managed hosts, users, services, etc. are represented by set of (mostly) textual files, that are easy to edit and maintain.
+All of the necessary facts about actors (managed hosts, users, services, etc.) are represented by set of (mostly) textual files, that are easy to edit and maintain.
+The organizational structure of actors can be reflected by file tree structure.

 The model is kept in a single [git](https://git-scm.com) repository for change tracking.
 When used, the data from files is then transformed into an generalized object tree, which can be traversed and searched with the use